 - Prepare a welcome letter to send home on the first day of school (or email ahead of time, if possible!) introducing yourself, and giving parents and caregivers an idea of what to expect this year, particularly in the coming month.
 Ask for written confirmation of the students’ transportation arrangements, and specify how you would like changes to be communicated.
 It is also a good idea to include how to reach you.

 Consider if sending your own ‘Getting to know your child’ form in addition to your letter and the school’s annual update form, and possible other items going home, is beneficial.
-I prefer to do a fun, This is Super Special Me!
+I do a fun, This is Super Special Me!
 (All About Me) booklet throughout the first week.
 Click here for free sample pages of this resource!

 - Exercise every day, and breathe deeply, reminding yourself that your priorities are in order, and you’re in good company (we’re all feeling the very same way!)